Easy Journey From Developer to a Software Architect no Jargons

 Good: "Instead of customers waiting for their order confirmation, the system will confirm immediately and send the email in the background.
 This makes the experience faster and means we can handle 10x more orders without slowing down."

-Architects spend 40% of their time in meetings explaining trade-offs to product managers, executives, and other teams.
+Expect to spend a substantial share of your time in meetings — often a third or more — explaining trade-offs to product managers, executives, and other teams.
+The exact split varies a lot by company and seniority.

 5. Making Scalable Organizations